wangby511/System-Design-Architecture-and-Infra/design-common.md

 It is easy to scale horizontally because data are distributed more evenly.

+## Content Delivery Network (CDN)

+A CDN is a system of distributed servers that deliver web content to a user based on the user’s geographic locations, the origin of the web page, and a content delivery server.

+We can put more popular items like videos into CDN and leave those less popular items just into various data centers.

 ## Lambda Architecture

 Lambda architecture is a way of processing massive quantities of data that provides access to batch-processing and stream-processing methods with a hybrid approach [3].